Garage Conversion, Northfield, Birmingham

 Here is a recent example of a garage conversion we undertook in Rea Valley Drive, Northfield, Birmingham.
 This added approximately, 12.5 square meters of additional living space to the home.
 The garage formed part of the original dwelling when built back in the early 80’s.
 Of course, cars were much smaller back then, so in 2015 the garage was no longer fit for purpose and because a storage area.

-The purpose of the conversion was to provide a dining room facility that was accessible via the kitchen.
+The purpose of the garage conversion was to provide a dining room facility that was accessible via the kitchen.
 This two bed compact home, was occupied by a small family, so having the dining room facility that could be used on a day-to-day basis was far more beneficial, than having a garage.

 The Build Process